rafaelmartinsdacosta/english-course/01-companies/02-language-at-work.md

 **Ask and answer question 1-5.**

 **1. Which company do you work for?**
-> I worded to unico id tech company.
+> I worket in unico id tech company.

 **2. Is it a new company?**
-> It's a new name but not a new company, it born in 2002.
+> It's a new name but not a new company, it was born in 2002.

 **3. What does it do?**
 > Today it's a digital company with 3 main products. unico | check, unico | people and unico | sign.